inspire-group/patch-defense-leaderboard/README.md

 4. **Vanilla clean accuracy:** clean accuracy of vanilla undefended models (if the defense is built upon off-the-shelf models)
 5. **Backbone:** the backbone used for each defense
 6. **Comment:** additional comments for each defense, including SOTA results, defense parameters, special training recipes.
-7. **Code:** most defenses have open-sourced implementations by the authors or others
+7. **Code:** most defenses have source code implemented by the authors or others

 **Note:** We discuss more properties of different defenses in [another copy of leaderboards](https://docs.google.com/spreadsheets/d/1zDBg5AmpWq92c_MaSx6vq4FsOUnzu57i8aUuex2NT7Y/edit?usp=sharing) hosted on Google Sheet.